vinycqueiroz/roof-calculator/README.md

 4. Name it and tap **Add**.

 ## Future Improvements
-- Allow users to choose different roof types (hip, shed, etc.).
-- Add a material estimator for shingles, underlayment, etc.
 - Save past calculations for reference.
+- Option to download and print the list.
+- Option to get more materials out of the measurements.

 ---
 Built for quick and efficient roofing calculations! 🚀